commitizen/cz-cli/README.md

 ##### Husky

-For `husky` users, add the following configuration to the project's `package.json`:
+For `husky` users, add the following configuration to the project's `package.json` file:

 ```json
 "husky": {